 If you don’t know them, here are some tips on how to connect with them.

 Of course, you’ll also need to connect with executive recruiters in your niche.
 You can also find them on LinkedIn, through keyword searches.

-And here is a whole host of ways and places to network your way into the hidden job market.
+And find a whole host of other ways and places to network your way into the hidden job market.